HOW TO PREPARE FOR SMALL BUSINESS FINANCING

-Traditional bank loans can be hard to attain, especially for a business acquisition.
-This is rarely the only form of funding, however, and often involves loans or seller financing in addition.
+Traditional bank funding can be hard to attain, especially for a business acquisition.
+This is rarely the only form of funding, however, and often involves funding or seller financing in addition.
 Assumption of debt: With this financing option, you essentially purchase both the business’s assets and liabilities.

-Key Steps to a Successful Business Loan Proposal
+Key Steps to a Successful Business Funding Proposal

 - Gather and Update Business Records.

 - Prepare a Business Plan.
-No self-respecting business loan can expect to be successful without some kind of business plan.
-You need a business plan, not just because almost every lender wants to see it, but because it helps you plan and a variety of other reasons.
+No self-respecting business funding can expect to be successful without some kind of business plan.
+You need a business plan, not just because almost every funder wants to see it, but because it helps you plan and a variety of other reasons.

 - Prepare for Questions About Credit, Collateral, Capital.
 With all this information, you would think you were ready.
 Not quite.
-Before you sit down with a lender, be sure you can provide answers to questions about these three important criteria for business loans:
+Before you sit down with a funder, be sure you can provide answers to questions about these three important criteria for business funding:

 - Credit: Your personal credit and your business credit (if you have been operating your business a while)